JyothiBommisetty/Quantum-inspired-optimization-Single-cell-clustering/README.md

 # Quantum-inspired-optimization-Single-cell-clustering
 # 🧬 Quantum-Inspired Single-Cell Clustering

-A hackathon project combining **AI, optimization, and genomics** to cluster single-cell RNA sequencing data using **quantum-inspired techniques**.
+A project combining **AI, optimization, and genomics** to cluster single-cell RNA sequencing data using **quantum-inspired techniques**.

 ---